The Lessons of History

 Our knowledge of any past event is always incomplete, probably inaccurate, beclouded by ambivalent evidence and biased historians, and perhaps distorted by our own patriotic or religious partisanship.
 “Most history is guessing, and the rest is prejudice.”

-To top it off, we may not have the knowledge — yet or ever — to piece it all together.
-New ideas and discoveries constantly rewrite what we thought we knew about the past.
+To top it off, we may not have enough information — yet or ever — to piece it all together.
+New ideas and discoveries can rewrite what we thought we knew about the past.

 So historians make do with what they have.
 The result is an incomplete, biased, and often simplistic story that brings order to past events.